Yohannes251/alx-system_engineering-devops/0x00-shell_basics/README.md

-**9-firstdirdeletion** deletes the directory holberton that is in the /tmp directory **10-back** chnages the working directory to the previous one **11-lists** lists all files (hidden also) in current, previous and /boot directories
+**9-firstdirdeletion** deletes the directory holberton that is in the /tmp directory **10-back** chnages the working directory to the previous one **11-lists** lists all files (hidden also) in current, previous and /boot directories **12-filetype** prints the file type of iamafile found in /tmp folder